Dear, Black Love: A Story 10 Years in the Making

 “There’s a difference between high school and college ‘us’, but we were still young, immature people,” she shares of their decision to take time apart.

-“I realized that I had placed so much of our identity in being in our relationship.
-That [two year period] was a lot of personal growth for me, a lot of therapy honestly, and a lot of hard conversations around self worth, and being okay with who I was becoming,” Daniel says candidly.
-Despite being the self-proclaimed “idealist” of the two, he recognized the value of their time apart, and how it ultimately helped bring them back together as a couple, stronger and more open than before.
+“I realised that I had placed so much of our identity in being in our relationship.
+That [two year period] was a lot of personal growth for me, a lot of therapy honestly, and a lot of hard conversations around self-worth, and being okay with who I was becoming,” Daniel says candidly.
+Despite being the self-proclaimed “idealist” of the two, he recognised the value of their time apart, and how it ultimately helped bring them back together as a couple, stronger and more open than before.

-“My favorite part of our relationship [now] is how much we laugh,” Jade says with a smile.
+“My favourite part of our relationship [now] is how much we laugh,” Jade says with a smile.

 “You don’t particularly need me, but you’ve chosen me,” Daniel shares, “and that’s an important distinction to make.”